Bo Peep (Toy Story): Character design

+Joe Ranft really wanted Woody to have much of a love interest.
+Originally, Woody's love interest was supposed to be a Barbie doll, however, Mattel licensed the rights and the filmmakers took Barbie out of the film, resulting in Bo Peep.
 Bo Peep was a secondary character in the first two films of the franchise, missing the main action in both of them.
 John Lasseter's wife Nancy considered Jessie as a great addition to the cast in Toy Story 2, because she was perceived as a stronger character, and she had more substance than Bo.

 However, Bo was given a major role in Toy Story 4.
 Regarding the portrayal of Bo in this film, story artist Carrie Hobson explained to GameSpot that the production staff decided to redefine the character for the fourth installment, working to nail down specific personality traits and ultimately positioning her as "a character who decided she didn't just want to sit on a shelf waiting for life to happen.
 She learned to adapt."
 Stylist interviewed some members of the staff, who explained that they "were trying to create a very strong character."
 To reinforce that idea, we never wanted to see her hair move."
+However, Kimh commented on Bo's material: "If you look closely, you'll see cracking in her hair – this is a subtle but constant reminder to the audience that she's made of porcelain."
 Regarding her look, Kihm added: "she’s athletic, and perhaps her new outfit gives her this sense of freedom to express that athleticism."

+Journalist Danielle Tcholakian of GEN noted that according to one producer, Jason Rivera, Bo was re-designed for the film by "Team Bo", a group of around five women artists and character designers who would flag any potential problems with her storyline, and that another producer, Mark Nielsen, claimed that the movie was "kind of code-named Peep" during development due to the character's importance.